bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/general-advice.md

 Make sure that your employees' energy and morale are at maximum value.
 This is always mandatory, not just in round 1.

-Write a custom "Smart Supply" script.
-If you skip this step, buy "Smart Supply" feature.
-"Smart Supply" costs 25b, and 25b is huge in round 1.
+Buy the "Smart Supply" feature or write a custom "Smart Supply" script.
+The built-in "Smart Supply" costs 25b, and 25b is huge in round 1.
+If you have a custom "Smart Supply" script, you will have more funds to invest in other important upgrades.
+However, the custom "Smart Supply" script may be a bit hard to implement correctly, especially if you are a new player and do not have much corporation experience.
+It's fine to skip it and use the built-in "Smart Supply".
+Having a working, non-optimal division is still better than having a non-working division.

+If you buy the built-in feature, remember to check if it's enabled.
+If you want to implement a custom script, you can look for some hints at [Smart Supply](./smart-supply.md).

 There are not many things else to do in this round.
 The budget is too low, so you can skip all these things: